 Limitations: The EUIR does not harmonise the substantive law of each Member State but encourages cooperation between countries.
 Individual insolvency regimes still exist across the EU.
-The EUIR does not apply to members voluntary liquidations, schemes of arrangement, administrative receiverships or receivers appointed under the Law of Property Act 1925.
-It also does not apply to insolvency proceedings in certain sectors (e.g. insurance undertakings).
+The EUIR does not apply to certain types of insolvency proceedings (e.g. insurance undertakings).

-Following Brexit: The EUIR will no longer apply and EU insolvency proceedings will no longer be automatically recognised by the English courts.
-A recast EUIR comes into effect in June 2017.
+Following Brexit: The EUIR may no longer apply and EU insolvency proceedings may no longer be automatically recognised by the English courts.
 The EUIR is generally reviewed every five years.
 The UK is unlikely to be involved in this review process going forwards.